Our Team

 Her treatment modality varies based on her clients’ goals for therapy, but she always incorporates empowerment and strengths of her clients.
 Alax is trained in Cognitive Behavioral therapy (CBT), Dialectical Behavioral therapy (DBT), and Trust-Based Relational Intervention (TBRI).
 Her degree not only allows her to be a therapist, but also to assist with resources in the community.

-Nichelle Townes, LPC
+Nichelle Harris, LPC

-Nichelle is a Licensed Professional Counselor who earned her Bachelor’s degree from Hampton University and her Master’s in Mental Health Counseling from North Carolina Central University.
+Nichelle is a Licensed Professional Counselor who earned her Bachelor’s degree from Hampton University and her Masters in Mental Health Counseling from North Carolina Central University.

 Nichelle’s experience stems from working with individuals struggling with substance use disorders; anxiety and depression; self-esteem challenges; interpersonal difficulties, and crisis intervention.